 4. Moral and Intellectual Cultivation Focused University

-5. Specialized and Professional Development University
+5. Professional Development and Specialized University

 Higher education institutions will be asked to assess themselves using assessment tools developed by a special task force group of the Reinventing University Project.
 The results of each university’s assessment and proposed development plan will be submitted to MHESI for consideration.
 When approved, the university will be granted financial support to help achieve its transformational objectives.

-It is on these points that I would like to share with readers some concerns about the difficulties of bringing about real change in large organisations including those in the education sector.
+It is on these points that I would like to share with readers some concerns about the difficulties of bringing about real change in large organizations including those in the education sector.
 Such changes cannot be simply mandated because they inevitably affect the lives of all persons involved in such institutions.
 CHANGE creates serious concerns among those who deliver their services on a day by day basis.

 Rethinking and Reinventing Thai Universities: Four Possible Responses